BCAPtoken/BCAPToken/xdocs/doc/functional-requirements.md

 1. *User* calls method on *Smart Contract* providing the following information as method parameters: source address, destination address, and number of tokens to transfer
 2. Token transfers are not currently frozen
 3. *User* is currently allowed to transfer requested number of tokens from the owner of source address
-4. Source address is not central bank address
+4. Source address is not token issuer address
 5. There are enough tokens currently belonging to the owner of source address
-6. Destination address is not central bank address
+6. Destination address is not token issuer address
 7. *Smart Contract* transfers requested number of tokens from the owner of source address to the owner of destination address
 8. *Smart Contract* decreases by the number of tokens transferred the number of tokens *User* is allowed to transfer from the owner of source address
 9. Some tokens actually did change hands during the transfer, i.e. destination address was not the same as source address and number of tokens transferred was greater than zero